Grand Tour (film): Production

 Grand Tour was produced by the Lisbon-based company Uma Pedra No Sapato, in co-production with Italy's Vivo Film and France's Shellac Sud and Cinéma Defacto.
 In March 2023, Variety reported that the film was shooting in Italy.
-It also revealed that the film would combine 16 mm film scenes with the images and sounds Gomes captured during a research trip to Asia.
+It also revealed that the film would combine 16 mm film scenes with the images and sounds captured during a research trip to Asia.
+Gomes sent two cinematographers to capture footage: Guo Liang in China and Sayombhu Mukdeeprom in six other countries.
 Filming was done with an Arriflex 416 camera using Kodak 7222 film stock.
 Adobe Premiere Pro was used to edit the film and da Vinci 2K was used for colour correction.
+While most of the film is in black and white, the film shifts between time periods, blending black-and-white and color footage in the process.
+Narrative scenes, which remain in black-and-white, were shot on soundstages in Lisbon and Rome.
+They are interspersed with documentary-style footage of modern-day cities, often in color but also in monochrome.

 Release

 Grand Tour was selected to compete for the Palme d'Or at the 2024 Cannes Film Festival, where it had its world premiere on 22 May 2024.
 It was also selected for the main competition of the 71st Sydney Film Festival and was screened on 15 June 2024.
 It was also selected in Gala Presentation at the 29th Busan International Film Festival to be screened in October 2024.
 It made its North American premiere at the 2024 Toronto International Film Festival on 5 September 2024, screened in the Main Slate of the 62nd New York Film Festival.
 It also was selected in the slate of the 69th Valladolid International Film Festival (for its Spanish premiere).

 International sales were handled by The Match Factory.
 Uma Pedra no Sapato theatrically released the film in Portugal on 19 September 2024.
 The film was originally set to be released theatrically in France by Tandem and Shellac on 18 December 2024, but the release date was pushed forward to 6 November 2024, and then pushed back to 27 November 2024.
 In June 2024, Mubi acquired distribution rights to the film in North America, United Kingdom, Ireland, Latin America, Germany, Austria, Turkey and India.
 The film is set to be released in theaters in the US on 28 March 2025.